 – PathlossReferenceRS

-The IE PathlossReferenceRS is used to configure a set of Reference Signals (e.g. a CSI-RS config or a SS block) to be used for path loss estimation for PUSCH, PUCCH and SRS for unified TCI state operation.
+The IE PathlossReferenceRS is used to configure a Reference Signal (e.g. a CSI-RS or a SS block) to be used for path loss estimation for PUSCH, PUCCH and SRS for unified TCI state operation.

 PathlossReferenceRS information element